aquaranto/HIREME/HIREME.md

 I feel that Ruby and Rails development will allow me to apply all of these skills.

-###My previous experience with customer support
-It can be argued that I have worked in *customer support* for several years.
-Manufacturing, like most industries, is based on an interconnected web of supplier-customer relationships.
-As a manufacturing engineer I acted as the regulator for these relationships.

-Operators were my most demanding customers and interacting with them was the best part of my job.
-I trained them to use the different machines and wrote documentation for their future reference.
-I also ensured their machines produced quality product and allowed them to do their jobs in the most effective manner possible.

-I was also the line of communication between the operators and the design/mechanical engineering staff.
-I participated in design reviews where I voiced the issues operators were having with certain designs and, in turn, I spoke with the operators about upcoming design changes.

-###Why am I a good match for github?
+###Why am I a fit?
 ####I am...

 * **a problem solver**

 As a manufacturing engineer one of my primary functions was "problem solver".
-This included customer and supplier issues, design problems and machine maintenance.
+This included customer/supplier issues, design problems, and machine programming and maintenance.

 * **personable**

 In my final year at RIT, I worked on a capstone project with my entire senior class (11 people).
 I was selected to be the voice of my capstone group.
-I presented both our midterm and final presentations to a group of staff which included the head of the department.
+I presented both our midterm and final presentations to faculty, including the head of the department.

 * **a creator**

 One of my favorite hobbies is crocheting.
 I love the feeling of accomplishment associated with the creation of something.
-I know that something I [made](http://img0.etsystatic.com/il_570xN.312405116.jpg) will keep someone warm.
+I know that something I made will keep someone warm.

 * **a teacher**